opensearch-project/documentation-website/TERMS.md

 **cluster manager**

-A single node that writes requests for the cluster and makes changes to other nodes.
+A single node that routes requests for the cluster and makes changes to other nodes.
 Each cluster contains a single cluster manager.

 **console**